 Find a premises

 If you are opening a virtual-only brand in a ghost kitchen, your premises options are limited to existing ghost kitchens and shared commercial spaces.
 To keep costs low, you can also rent commercial kitchen equipment to get started.
-When you're wildly successful, you might open your own kitchen and buy your own equipment.
-But when starting out, research ghost kitchen providers in your area and link in with local startup programs and initiatives that will have leads and advice on shared commercial spaces.
+When you're wildly successful you might open your own kitchen and buy your own equipment.
+But when starting out, research ghost kitchen providers in your area and link in with local startup programmes and initiatives that will have leads and advice on shared commercial spaces.

 Refine your menu